-Please consult your program requirements to see which electives you need to take to fulfill your degree requirements.
+Please consult the Faculty’s Academic Calendar to see which electives you need to take to fulfill your program requirements.

 *Natural Science electives are for MIE programs only.